 Level 3 - 50k

-If a request costs 13k.. it will go to level 1 then finally approved by level 2.
+If a request costs 13k.. it will go to level 1 and finally be approved by level 2.

 If a request is 51k... it will go to level 1, level 2, and finally level 3.